 Falling behind on your mortgage payments puts you in a dangerous situation.
 Miss just one payment – which usually translates to paying more than 10 to 15 days late, depending on your individual grace period – and your lender will probably assess a late fee of 5 to 10 percent on your next statement.

-If you can't provide that money within 90 days, or if you miss the fourth payment, your lender will probably start the foreclosure process.
+If you can’t provide that money within 90 days, or if you miss the fourth payment, your lender will probably start the foreclosure process.
 So what can you do if you’re behind on mortgage payments?

 When you start to fall behind on mortgage payments, it can start to feel like the end of the road.
 All you can see in front of you is foreclosure proceedings, and you start to wonder if your best bet is a sign on your lawn saying, “Behind on mortgage payments.
 Need help.”